wiiiky/libtransmission/README.md

 ### Help
 You may need some help to use libtransmission.

-What a pity that libtransmission is not well documented, but you can help yourself and get help in IRC freenode #transmission channel too.
+What a pity that libtransmission is not well documented.

+But you can help yourself and get help in IRC freenode #transmission channel too.

 ### Good Luck